Upgrades

 transformed automatically so performing the data migration is necessary

-• This process can put significant extra write load on the database.
+to avoid performance degradation due to compatibility routines. - This process can put significant extra write load on the database.

 Complete all online data migrations using:

-nova-manage db online_data_migrations --max-count <number>.
+nova-manage db online_data_migrations --max-count <number>

-Note that you can use the --max-count argument to reduce
+Note that you can use the--max-count

 the load this operation will place on the database, which allows you to